Always Be My Baby: Chart performance

-While it charted well inside the US, the song didn't manage to chart as high as her previous two singles "Fantasy" and "One Sweet Day" elsewhere.
+While it charted well inside the US, the song did not manage to chart as high as her previous two singles "Fantasy" and "One Sweet Day" elsewhere.
 In Australia, the song entered the Australian Singles Chart at number 28 during the week of March 13, 1996.
 The song spent 16 weeks fluctuating in the chart before spending its last week at number 47 on June 30.
 "Always Be My Baby" was certified double platinum by the Australian Recording Industry Association (ARIA), denoting sales and streams of over 140,000.
 The song debuted and peaked at number five in New Zealand, spending three consecutive weeks at the position.
 After 16 weeks, the song fell off the singles chart and was certified gold by the Recording Industry Association of New Zealand (RIANZ).
 In the United Kingdom, the song debuted and peaked at number three on the UK Singles Chart, making it the highest-charting single from the album.
 In its second week, the song fell to number four, staying on the chart for a total of ten weeks.
 As of 2008, sales in the UK are estimated at 220,000.
 In Ireland, the song peaked at number ten on the Irish Singles Chart, spending nine weeks in the chart.
 In the Netherlands, "Always Be My Baby" entered the singles chart at number 43 during the week on April 20, 1996.
 The song peaked at number 27, spending one week at the position and five weeks in the chart overall.
 "Always Be My Baby" entered the singles chart in Sweden at number 58 during the week of May 3, 1996.
 After peaking at number 38 and spending a total of five weeks in the chart, the song fell off the Swedish Singles Chart.